Taroko Terrace Trail Open

 A Secondary Forest

-The event of Taroko Gorge Music Festival Held on the river bed of the Liwu River at Eternal Spring Shrine (Changchun Shrine).
+The event of Taroko Gorge Music Festival was on the river bed of the Liwu River at the Eternal Spring Shrine (Changchun Shrine).

-The Truku Tribe Musical Festival held at the Taroko Terrace mostly on the second Saturday(s) of each month except for the month of Taroko Gorge Music Festival event annually in October or November.
+The Truku Tribe Musical Festival was at the Taroko Terrace mostly on the second Saturday(s) of each month except for the month of Taroko Gorge Music Festival event annually in October or November.